vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_6_Too_Smart_to_Succeed.md

 [^67]: Forests can grow back, but not at the rate of their destruction at present.

-[^68]: What hope we have lies here, and pro- vides the underlying motivation for writing this book.
+[^68]: What hope we have lies here, and provides the underlying motivation for writing this book.
 The first step is appreciating in full the gravity of the challenge ahead.

 One way to frame the question: